Getting Married In Brazil - Brazilian Wedding Guide

-After the registration process has completed, the Registry Office will place your intent for marriage in the local papers as well as on its walls for fifteen days.
+After the registration process has been completed, the Registry Office will place your intent for marriage in the local papers as well as on its walls for fifteen days.
 When these fifteen days have elapsed, you’re free to get married.
 It must also be noted that religious ceremonies are not recognized as legally binding.
 Instead, civil ceremonies are accepted as legally binding proof of marriage.
 So, essentially, if you’d like a religious wedding you’ll have to have two ceremonies: a civil ceremony at the Registry Office and the elaborate and romantic ceremony you’ve always dreamed of at the venue of your choice.

 Brazil is divided into five main regions and twenty-seven states, with each state having its own aesthetic appeal.
 The five regions and their corresponding states are shown below: